linea-it/nima/README.md

 ### Observational history ###
 Positions already determined from the observational history of objects.
 [1999RB216.rwo](https://github.com/linea-it/nima/blob/master/example/1999RB216.rwo) and [1999RC216.rwm](https://github.com/linea-it/nima/blob/master/example/1999RC216.rwm) are examples of observation files which were downloaded from [AstDyS](http://hamilton.dm.unipi.it/astdys2/) and [MPC](https://www.minorplanetcenter.net/) respectively.

-Note that this files have to keep the original formats and the user only has to define the extension of files:
+Note that this files have to keep the original formats and the user only has to define the extension of file names:

 + *.rwo* for AstDys source
 + *.rwm* for MPC source